Things To See And Do

 Jim Harries, Woodturner- Siop Fach, Mathry – Tel: 01348 831379

-The woodtumers can be seen at work.
+You can see woodtumers at work.
 Fruit and salad bowls, bread and cheese boards, soup bowls, named eggcups and many more wooden gifts.
 High quality fumiture is a speciality- Welsh dressers, tables and chairs and four-poster beds.
 Open all year, 7 days a week.